How to, Installation, Neo4j Desktop

 How To Install And Use Graphlytic In Neo4j Desktop

-Neo4j discontinued 3rd party apps in Neo4j Desktop and Graphlytic Desktop can't be installed in Neo4j Desktop anymore.
-Please see our other options how to install and use Graphlytic.
+Neo4j discontinued 3rd-party apps in Neo4j Desktop, and Graphlytic Desktop can't be installed in Neo4j Desktop anymore.
+You can still install Graphlytic manually and connect it to a running Neo4j Desktop Database.

 Neo4j Desktop is a really useful application for every graph enthusiast, developer, or analyst who uses Neo4j regularly.

-Please contact us at support@graphlytic.com or create a new topic on the Neo4j Community portal with any questions or suggestions on how to improve Graphlytic.
+Please contact us at support@graphlytic.com with any questions or suggestions on how to improve Graphlytic.

-After having Neo4j Desktop installed you can add Graphlytic Desktop easily:
+After having Neo4j Desktop installed, you can connect Graphlytic easily:

 1.Open the Neo4j Desktop application on your machine.